salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 This is the same solution one might use with global styles in Vue (`<style>`) or Svelte (`:global()`).

+### `:host`, `:host-context`, and `:root`

+Having these selector do something "clever" in scoped light DOM styles was considered, but ultimately it seemed unnecessary since the developer can target the root DOM node using e.g. `x-mycomponent`.
+Plus, these selectors can still be used in global light DOM styles.
+So it made more sense to have them just throw an error so that the developer isn't misled.

 ## Adoption strategy

 Light DOM components are already opt-in (using `static shadow = false`), and scoped light DOM styles would also be opt-in, using `*.scoped.css`.